Treatment of Constipation In Older Adults

 Your body coordinates a series of muscle movements in the pelvic floor and anal sphincter to pass a bowel movement.

-PFD occurs when this coordination is disrupted.
 In PFD, you may have irregular relaxation or contraction of the pelvic floor muscles.

 Additionally, the muscle force needed to pass a bowel movement may be too weak.
-This can make it challenging to have a bowel movement, causing constipation.

 Slow colon transit